 Calcium is one of the important minerals for the body; it plays an integral part in a healthy diet.
 Our body uses calcium for several basic functions (keeping bones and teeth strong, cell signalling, blood clotting, muscle contraction, nerve function, maintaining a regular heartbeat, disease prevention and absorption of other nutrients).
 Calcium helps prevent osteoporosis, aids in sleep, weight loss and helps with the synthesis of hormones and enzymes.

-There has been so much emphasis on getting enough calcium and the impression is that getting the recommended amount from diet is difficult.
+There has been so much emphasis on getting enough calcium and the impression is that getting the recommended amount from the diet is difficult.
 Contrary to the notion, it is not that difficult to get the required amount of calcium from foods.

 Fish such as sardines and canned salmon are a potent source of calcium.
 In addition to calcium, these are an excellent source of vitamin D.